Attendance and Punctuality

 - Any children arriving after the register closes at 9:00am will be marked late

-- Children arriving after this time are recorded in the late book as they arrive at the main school entrance
+- Children arriving after this time are recorded on the school's signing-in system as they arrive at the main school entrance

 - If a satisfactory explanation has not been gained or received then the absence is marked as unauthorised.